from 20 January to 31 January 2020

-Students coming from partner universities are selected and nominated by partner universities.
+Students coming from partner universities are pre-selected and nominated by partner universities.
 UniTrento will make a final screening of the applications.

 External students are selected by UniTrento only.

 All students are asked to upload a CV and a motivation letter when applying (the on line application tool is available in the section "Useful links").

 Workload and credits